onOfficeGmbH/marketplace-examples/README.md

 ### Demo Shop

-The demo shop contains a frugal example, how this can be integrated in an existing online shop
+The demo shop contains a basic example, how this can be integrated into an existing online shop

 JavaScript is required to run this example in the browser.